TreeOfUselessWisdom/Learn_FlutterProject/README.md

 ---

+**Image Credits**

+Card widget examples used in this Project were sourced from [Flutter's Widget Catalog on pub.dev](https://pub.dev/), used for educational and non-commercial purposes.

+---

 I’ve learned that there are two main types of widgets in Flutter: **stateless** and **stateful**.
 A stateless widget can’t change or update itself once it’s built.
 On the other hand, a stateful widget can rebuild itself when its state changes.

 ---